Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Introduction

-However, it is somewhat complicated to explicitly construct an $n$-excisive approximation by following the definition of Goodwillie calculus.
-Inspired by Heuts's work~\cite{Heuts2018} defining Goodwillie calculus of $\infty$-categories and applying Hovey's Smith ideal theory~\cite{Smith-ideals} to Preygel's completion theory, by nilpotent Smith ideals of degree $n+1$ instead of $n$-excisive approximation, we introduce a more naive approximation theory of $\E_\infty$-algebra objects of stable symmetric monoidal model categories.
-This is a generalization of the completion of commutative algebra on the adic topology by ideals.
-As an application, we establish an almost mathematics version of the adic completion theory of commutative algebra, calling it the ``almost completion'' theory, without the assumption the tight condition of the defining ideal~\cite[p.
+However, explicitly constructing an $n$-excisive approximation from the definition of Goodwillie calculus is often complicated.
+Inspired by Heuts's work~\cite{Heuts2018} on Goodwillie calculus for $\infty$-categories and by Hovey's Smith ideal theory~\cite{Smith-ideals}, we introduce a more elementary approximation theory for $\E_\infty$-algebra objects in stable symmetric monoidal model categories, using nilpotent Smith ideals of degree $n+1$ in place of $n$-excisive approximations.
+This generalizes adic completion in commutative algebra with respect to ideals.
+As an application, we establish an almost-mathematics version of adic completion, which we call the ``almost completion'' theory, without assuming that the defining ideal is tight~\cite[p.
 32, Definition 5.1.5]{GR}.

-Furthermore, as another result, we introduce nilpotent approximation in homotopy theory.
-Namely, we construct an approximation of algebraic cobordism by algebraic $K$-theory, inheriting some good properties of algebraic $K$-theory, like the Bott periodicity and the Gabber rigidity~\cite{Gabber-rigid}.
+Our principal contribution is the formal completeness theorem (Theorem~\ref{TheoremA1}): in the Smith-ideal nilpotent tower, finite generation of a Smith ideal forces completeness of its nilpotent approximation.
+This yields a precise analogue of Yekutieli's finite-generation completeness phenomenon~\cite{compFG}, while remaining distinct from classical adic completion.

+We then generalize nilpotent approximation to homotopy theory and prove that, for weakly compact Smith ideals, it gives a homotopical analogue of completeness.

+As a geometric application of this general framework, rather than asking directly which $K$-theoretic properties algebraic cobordism itself should satisfy, we study the nilpotent approximation determined by the canonical morphism $\mathbf{MGL}\to\K$.
+This yields a natural approximation of algebraic cobordism by algebraic $K$-theory that is homotopically complete and satisfies Bott periodicity.
+In addition, we prove a mod-$l$ Gabber rigidity statement for the corresponding approximation of $\mathbf{MGL}/l$ by $\K/l$~\cite{Gabber-rigid}.